mikepfeiffer/azure-network-101/projects/Project 1/templates/README.md

 # Single VNET Design & Segmentation

-Here's how to use the [template](https://github.com/mikepfeiffer/azure-network-101/blob/main/projects/Project%201/templates/azuredeploy.json) to build the network starting point for your VNET + WEB & SQL Servers.
+You can use ARM, Bicpe, or Terraform to build the network starting point for your VNET + WEB & SQL Servers.

 ## Deploy via Azure CLI